Tears in my salad bowl

 How often I find myself looking at a screen.
 Whether it is the television, my iPhone or iPad; something is always close at hand.
 I’ve become more aware (though admittedly, not necessarily finding solutions for this) of just how often I’m scanning my apps and notifications for anything I might have missed.
 For that life altering red blob - could this be the notification that changes everything??
 Surely, if it were really vital, I’d know about it.
 How did we even survive the days of dial up?
 The tense, excruciating moments - minutes actually - as the Hotmail account reluctantly loaded.
 What news of my immediate circle would I discover??
 You never know what might have taken place between leaving school for the day and arriving home...

-Sure, it is an occupational hazard that screens are a necessary part of life for me, but I’d rather hit the keyboard with guns blazing with a head full of sprouting ideas because I’ve had enough time away from screens to allow creativity to happen.
-It is time to take back control before creativity, in its already endangered state, becomes extinct.
+Sure, it is an occupational hazard that screens are a necessary part of life for me, but I’d rather hit the keyboard with guns blazing with a head full of sprouting ideas because I’ve had enough time away from from them to allow creativity to happen.
+It is time to take back control before creativity ceases to exist.

-Allow your brain to do its work without constantly subduing it, just like a bum, it needs to get up of the sofa and do some exercise.
-Let us not accept a wobbly bottom in our brains, or worse, role model this slovenly psychology to our children.
+Allow your brain to do its work without constantly subduing it.
+Just like a bum, it needs to get up of the sofa and do some exercise.
+Let us not accept a wobbly bottom in our frontal cortex, or worse, role model this to our children.